wcosmas/dfcu/README.md

 ![dashboard](https://user-images.githubusercontent.com/37125096/230707376-ffd7281a-2903-443f-b9cd-4788251cb2b1.jpg)

 ## Test API
-To use the api you need an api client tool like postman, insomia or you can use curl.
-In the url section enter <http://127.0.0.1:8000/loans> and pass the user account_number in the request body as a JSON object.
+To use the api you need an api client tool like postman, insomia or you can use curl and make a post request to the url <http://127.0.0.1:8000/loans> and pass the user account_number in the request body as a JSON object.
 We already seeded the database so their should be dummy data for testing.
 Use the customer wamozo cosmas with account number 3459871348:
 ![valid_account_number](https://user-images.githubusercontent.com/37125096/230707490-f5699254-2a71-4a70-a237-f82f69276428.jpg)

 To test the scenario for auser with no loans available use the account for muhumuza joshua with account number 2348765156: